electron/electronjs.org-old/data/blog/electron-12-0.md

 date: '2021-03-02'
 ---

 Electron 12.0.0 has been released!
 It includes upgrades to Chromium `89`, V8 `8.9` and Node.js `14.16`.
-We've added improvements to ContextBridge, a new webFrameMain API, and general improvements.
+We've added changes to the remote module, new defaults for contextIsolation, a new webFrameMain API, and general improvements.
 Read below for more details!

 ---